wjdenny/wjdenny.github.io/content/Students with diverse cultural backgrounds often do not feel that copying or cheating is a problem.md

 ---
 tags:
-  - statement
+  - type/statement
-  - teaching/higher-education
+  - topic/teaching/higher-education
-  - dei
+  - topic/dei
-  - teaching/higher-education/academic-integrity
+  - topic/teaching/academic-integrity
-  - teaching/tesol
+  - topic/teaching/tesol
 ---
 Students with diverse cultural backgrounds often do not feel that copying or cheating is a problem.
 They may even feel that it is expected behavior.